equinor/dcd/docs/teamiaf.md

 - Whom have access to test/dev/qa env
-    - All team members
+    - All team members, Equinor stakeholders, and Product Owner

 - What branch protection is in place
-    - Any changing done to main needs to be approved by a team member.
+    - Any changing done to main needs to be a pull request, and the change needs to approved by another team member.
-    - Only collaborators are allowed to create branch in main repository
+    - Only team members set as collaborators in repository are allowed to create branch in main repository.

 - Which linter is used
     - ESlint